 American Tower (AMT) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the wireless communications infrastructure company had lost 6.52% in the past month.
-In that same time, the Finance sector lost 3.63%, while the S&P 500 lost 5.54%.
+Heading into today, shares of the wireless communications infrastructure company had lost 6.86% over the past month, lagging the Finance sector's loss of 2.04% and the S&P 500's loss of 4.03% in that time.

 American Tower will be looking to display strength as it nears its next earnings release, which is expected to be February 24, 2022.
-In that report, analysts expect American Tower to post earnings of $2.19 per share.
-This would mark year-over-year growth of 5.8%.
-Our most recent consensus estimate is calling for quarterly revenue of $2.42 billion, up 13.79% from the year-ago period.
+The company is expected to report EPS of $2.19, up 5.8% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.42 billion, up 13.79% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for American Tower.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for American Tower should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.22% lower.
 American Tower currently has a Zacks Rank of #4 (Sell).

-Valuation is also important, so investors should note that American Tower has a Forward P/E ratio of 22.7 right now.
-This represents a premium compared to its industry's average Forward P/E of 14.69.
+Investors should also note American Tower's current valuation metrics, including its Forward P/E ratio of 23.86.
+For comparison, its industry has an average Forward P/E of 14.67, which means American Tower is trading at a premium to the group.

-We can also see that AMT currently has a PEG ratio of 1.74.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-REIT and Equity Trust - Other stocks are, on average, holding a PEG ratio of 2.85 based on yesterday's closing prices.
+We can also see that AMT currently has a PEG ratio of 1.79.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The REIT and Equity Trust - Other was holding an average PEG ratio of 2.57 at yesterday's closing price.

 The REIT and Equity Trust - Other industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 179, which puts it in the bottom 30% of all 250+ industries.
+This group has a Zacks Industry Rank of 168, putting it in the bottom 35% of all 250+ industries.

 To follow AMT in the coming trading sessions, be sure to utilize Zacks.com.